ljleb/sd-mecha/guide/1-typical-use-cases/README.md

 Here is what happens at each step (skipping `merge_and_save` which was covered in [Merge Models](#merge-models)):

-- `base = sd_mecha.model("path/to/base.safetensors")`: creates a handle to a base model
+- `base = sd_mecha.model("path/to/base.safetensors")`: creates a handle to a base model.
-- `lora = sd_mecha.model("path/to/lora.safetensors")`: creates a handle to a LoRA adapter (or any other model that is compatible with the base model up to conversion)
+- `lora = sd_mecha.model("path/to/lora.safetensors")`: creates a handle to a LoRA adapter. (or any other model that is compatible with the base model up to conversion)
-- `sd_mecha.convert(lora, base)`: finds the shortest path of pre-registered conversion functions that converts from the model config of `lora` to that of `base`, then sequentially composes a recipe node from these conversion functions
+- `sd_mecha.convert(lora, base)`: finds the shortest path of pre-registered conversion functions that converts from the model config of `lora` to that of `base`, and then sequentially composes a recipe graph from these conversion functions.
-- `recipe = base + diff`: creates a recipe node that will add the decompressed lora to the base model. `+` is a shorthand for `sd_mecha.add_difference` with `alpha=1.0`
+- `recipe = base + diff`: creates a recipe node that will add the decompressed lora to the base model: `+` is a shorthand for `sd_mecha.add_difference` with `alpha=1.0`

 ### Blocks Merging (MBW)